brightkut/brightkut/README.md

+### :boy: About Me

-### Hi My name is Disorn Thitikornkovit and you can call me Bright.
+Hi My name is Disorn Thitikornkovit and you can call me Bright.

 Nice to meet you :smile:

 - :office: I’m currently working on Accenture company.
 - :coffee: [Dev7Days](https://dev7days.gitbook.io/dev7days/) This is my website to summarize what I'm learning about programming.

 <!--